Hybrid Captive – Building Capabilities Beyond GCCs

 - In building capabilities, one often needs to ramp up talent or skills in an area that they may not need at the same scale later.
 The partner can provide the flexibility to manage the variability in the skills needed and help smooth over some of the ramp-up and ramp-down friction.

-In short, the role of the technology partner in a captive is to provide the resources, whether that be skilled talent, knowledge, tools, or processes to help companies accelerate time to value as they move along their digital journeys.
+In short, the role of the technology partner in a global captive center is to provide the resources, whether that be skilled talent, knowledge, tools, or processes to help companies accelerate time to value as they move along their digital journeys.

 The many benefits of a Hybrid Captive